 The Software Sustainability Institute’s Collaborations Workshop series brings together researchers, developers, innovators, managers, funders, publishers, policy makers, leaders and educators to explore best practices and the future of research software.
-Collaborations Workshop 2021 (CW21) will take place online from Tuesday, 30 March to Thursday, 1 April 2021.
+Collaborations Workshop 2021 (CW21) took place online from Tuesday, 30 March to Thursday, 1 April 2021.

 We are pleased to announce that this year the CW21 keynote presentations and panel will also be broadcasted live via the Institute’s YouTube channel for everyone who is unable to participate in the full programme.
 The live streams will remain available to watch until the official recordings are released.